christianhg/real-world-xstate/README.md

 # Real-World XState

-Examples of real-world problems I've come across, and how you can solve them with [XState](https://xstate.js.org/).
+A collection of real-world problems, and how you can solve them with [XState](https://xstate.js.org/).

 ## Examples